top of page

 The utility company issues transmission and distribution charges for any property that has active electrical service.
 It is typically a flat rate charged to every residential customer each month, regardless of how much power is consumed.
 Thus, homes with active electric service will at least incur the monthly transmission and distribution charge.
 However, the solar system can eliminate the supply charge, which is often the lion’s share of the bill.

-How Installers Can Debunk Solar Energy Myths
+How Installers Can Debunk Solar Panel Myths

 It's Critical to Debunk Solar Panel Myths to Boost Sales